 \subsection{How this construction differs from previous ones.}

 In \cite{kapouleas;embedded-minimal-surfaces} (\cite{mine;self-trans}), the flexibility relies on the fact that the main equation $\tilde H=0$ ($\tilde H- \vec e_y \cdot \nu=0$ resp.) is translation invariant, so the catenoidal ends (grim reaper ends resp.) could be shifted without creating errors.
-Moreover, since catenoids (grim reapers resp.) have ends, one can, with careful planning, perform the required dislocation at every intersection so that all the small changes in position build up toward ``loose" ends, which can then easily be shifted.
-For the case of self-shrinkers, the sphere of radius $\sqrt 2$ centered at the origin is the only sphere satisfying \eqref{eq:self-shrinker} so the apparent lack of flexibility has been the major impediment in completing the desingularization of the sphere and the plane.
+Moreover, since catenoids (grim reapers resp.) have ends, one can, with careful planning, perform the required dislocation at the intersections so that all the small changes in position build up toward loose ends.
+For the case of self-shrinkers, the sphere of radius $\sqrt 2$ centered at the origin is the only sphere satisfying \eqref{eq:self-shrinker} so the apparent lack of flexibility has been a major impediment in completing the desingularization of the sphere and the plane.

 The \emph{unbalancing} process requires one to consider the configuration of a sphere and a plane as part of a family of initial configurations in which the rotationally symmetric caps meet the plane at various angles close to $90$ degrees (see Figure \ref{fig:simple-conf} for a dramatized representation).